-A creamy, comfort food soup with sausage and potatoes, packed with flavor in every single spoonful.
+A creamy, comfort food soup recipe with sausage and potatoes, packed with flavor in every single spoonful.
+This Olive Garden Copycat Zuppa Toscana soup recipe is perfect for the winter months.

 If you dared to answer no, that is gonna change today.
-I am talking life change here!
+I’m talking life change here!

 One of the reasons I personally wanted to leave Ohio was because of the dreary winters.
 The dark dreary skies would lead me down a road of seasonal depression.
 And when I feel that way, all I want to do is eat.
 Usually, stuff that is completely bad for me.